-- the effects of current and future government regulations, including the effects of current restrictions on various commercial and economic activities in response to the COVID-19 pandemic; - general economic conditions, including uncertainty regarding the timing, pace and extent of an economic recovery in the United States and other countries where we conduct business; - the conduct of unethical business practices in developing countries; - the impact of political turmoil in countries where we have significant business; - the impact of tariffs, the adoption of trade restrictions affecting our products or suppliers, a United States withdrawal from or significant renegotiation of trade agreements, the occurrence of trade wars, the closing of border crossings, and other changes in trade regulations or relationships; and - our ability to implement our stock repurchase program or that it will enhance long-term stockholder value.
+- the effects of current and future government regulations, including the effects of current restrictions on various commercial and economic activities in response to the COVID-19 pandemic; - general economic conditions, including uncertainty regarding the timing, pace and extent of an economic recovery in the United States and other countries where we conduct business; - the conduct of unethical business practices in developing countries; - the impact of political turmoil in countries where we have significant business; - the impact of tariffs, the adoption of trade restrictions affecting our products or suppliers, a United States withdrawal from or significant renegotiation of trade agreements, the occurrence of trade wars, the closing of border crossings, and other changes in trade regulations or relationships; - our ability to meet financial covenant requirements which could impact, among other things, our liquidity; and - our ability to implement our stock repurchase program or the extent to which it enhances long-term stockholder value.

-Other factors besides those listed here also could adversely affect us.
+Other factors besides those listed here could also adversely affect us.
 See "Item 1A.
-Risk Factors" in our fiscal 2020 Annual Report on Form 10-K filed with the SEC on August 27, 2020 for more information regarding factors that may cause our results to differ materially from those expressed or implied by the forward-looking statements contained in this Quarterly Report on Form 10-Q.
+Risk Factors" in our fiscal 2021 Annual Report on Form 10-K filed with the SEC on August 25, 2021 for more information regarding factors that may cause our results to differ materially from those expressed or implied by the forward-looking statements contained in this Quarterly Report on Form 10-Q.